PaloAltoNetworks/azure-vnet/README.md

 # azure-vnet

-This template will deploy VM-Series firewall using a NAT instance VM and creates WebServer and DB VMs too.
-It creates a new VNET.
+This template will deploy VM-Series firewall.
+It works with existing or new VNET, Resource Group and Storage Account.